 If you are approved by the Director to grow ornamental cotton you can grow up to 1 acre.

-Ornamental cotton (27-1097) shall be assessed at $40.00 per acre or any fractional part thereof.
-A check for this amount should be mailed to Clemson University Regulatory Services, 511 Westinghouse Rd., Pendleton, SC 29670 by May 1st each year.
+Ornamental cotton (27-1097) shall be assessed at a fee of $40.00.
+A check for this amount should be made payable to SCBWEF (South Carolina Boll Weevil Eradication Foundation) and mailed to Clemson University Regulatory Services, 511 Westinghouse Rd., Pendleton, SC 29670 by May 1st each year.

 We want you to understand that growing ornamental cotton is strongly discouraged due to the risks and costs associated with this practice.
 The $40.00 per acre fee for ornamental cotton does not approach the cost associated with establishing and monitoring a boll weevil trap throughout the season, and if a weevil outbreak were to occur as a result of failure to fully comply with program requirements, the costs could be measured in the millions.